A few years back, a very wise VC asked me what I thought about a small but scrappy competitor in the space of my last company, Adobe Sign / EchoSign.

 There are obvious cons at the bottom:

 - Harder to raise significant capital.
-You may be able to raise some, but once $50-$100m has gone into the space, it may be hard for you to do the same if you are just The Cheaper Version.
+You may be able to raise some, but once $50-$100m has gone into the space, it may be harder for you to do the same if you are just The Cheaper Version.
 Truly disrupt the leader and there probably will be endless capital available to you.
 But at the bottom, money is tougher.
+Having said that, with Cloud so big, as long as you are growing quickly, it’s no longer fatal to VC fundraising to be #3 or #4 in a space.
+More on that here.

 - Harder to Recruit.
 The great ones want to join the leaders in the space.
-Fair or not.
-Just a fact.
+Fair or not, it’s just a fact.

 - You’ll Have to Be Scrappier.
 With less capital and a tighter team … you won’t be able to spend as much on marketing.
 You’ll have to develop a very lean sales culture.